 Setting up ThumbJam with the INSTRUMENT 1:

 The INSTRUMENT 1 can plug and play with ThumbJam.
-More so than many other iOS apps, ThumbJam works especially well with Bow method, giving you independent expressive control with the bridge triggers.
 There are some steps necessary to use fretless mode and Fingerboard Pressure.

 - Open the Prefs in the lower right, then choose MIDI Controls.